dagraham/etm-dgraham/README.md

 * A reminder (task) to pick up milk.

 		- pick up milk
-* Append the [l]ocation errands to the milk task.
+* Append the [l]ocation "errands" to the milk task.
 (Undated tasks are displayed grouped by their locations.)

 		- pick up milk @l errands
 * A sales meeting (an event) [s]tarting next Monday at 9:00am and [e]xtending for one hour.